• About

 By subscribing, you'll receive new blog updates by email and occasionally I might email you with any exciting news.
 I promise not to spam you and your details will never be passed on.

-Filed Under: Debt Success Stories Tagged With: debt success stories, personal finance blogger
+debt success stories personal finance blogger

-Comments
+14 Comments

-Glen @ Monster Piggy Bank says
+1. Glen @ Monster Piggy Bank on May 14, 2014 11:35 am

 Great interview, great advice and a big congratulations to Bob on creating such a wonderful resource for people to get help when managing their finances.